nbirckel/nbirckel/README.md

 - 👋 Hi, I’m @nbirckel
 - 👀 I’m interested in web technology, design and photography
-- 🌱 I’m currently learning to Python for work, and @11ty for personal website
+- 🌱 I’m currently learning Python and Pandas for work, and @11ty for personal website
 - 💞️ I’m looking to collaborate on new web projects
 - 📫 How to reach me  : @nbirckel on twitter or Mastodon.social